hspark1212/mace/README.md

 ## Contact

-If you have any questions, please contact us at ilyes.batatia@ens-paris-saclay.fr.
+If you have any questions, please contact us at <ilyes.batatia@ens-paris-saclay.fr>.

 For bugs or feature requests, please use [GitHub Issues](https://github.com/ACEsuit/mace/issues).